paloukari/azure-iot-lite-c/README.md

     //destroy the device
 	Device.destroy(mxchip);
     ```

 1. Posting a D2C message (non blocking call):

+   In this example, `post_message` will enqueue a new message in the outbound queue without blocking the thread.
+When you call `flush`, all messages in the outbound queue will be sent and all incoming network traffic will be processed and put in the inbound queue.

     ```
     //create the device
 	struct device * mxchip = Device.create(CONNECTION_STRING);